In my area

 Use the Aberdeen City Council Interactive Mapping service to explore your local area

-Aberdeen City Council's ranger service is seeking volunteers to help clear invasive gorse at Scotstown Moor Local Nature Reserve, Bridge of Don.
+Aberdeen City Council's Countryside Rangers are appealing for volunteers to help clear invasive gorse bushes at Scotstown Moor Local Nature Reserve.

-Volunteers are asked to meet in the Scotstown Moor car park on Scotstown Road at 10am.
-The event is expected to run until 3pm.
+Volunteers are asked to meet at the Scotstown Moor car park on Scotstown Road at 10am.

-The work area will be sign posted from the car park in Scotstown Road and the Dubford Road entrance for those who arrive after 10am.
+The work areas will be sign posted from the car park in Scotstown Road and the Dubford Road entrance for anyone arriving after 10am.